eyashiro/eyashiro.github.io/pages/scientific-research-in-plain-english.md

 * **250 eur seems like a lot...** \
 Actually, for the amount of time I'll spend on your paper, the requested sponsorship amount is very low.  \
 For my other writing services, I charge standard science writing and scientific writing rates.

+* **Can I publish the *plain English* article elsewhere than with the other articles in your collection?** \
+Technically, yes.
+However, placing these articles all over the internet defeats the purpose of creating a repository that students and educators can easily access.
+The search engines also don't rate duplicates well in the search results, so duplications are highly discouraged.